Contact us today!

 Top New Zealand wines tasted

 Ryan Morgan presented a stunning range of wines from Craggy Range to members in July.
 Founded by the Peabody family in 1998, Craggy Range create award-winning wines from its two estates in Hawke's Bay and Martinborough, both on New Zealand's North island.
-This year Craggy Range has been recognised by Drinks International as "the world's most admired wine brand."
+Last year, Craggy Range was recognised by Drinks International as "the world's most admired wine brand."

 Top Californian wines from Gallo's Luxury Portfolio were presented by Marie Weiss.
 The range included J Cuveen20 (a stylish Brut created to celebrate the winery's 20th anniversary), Orin Swift's Blank Stare Sauvignon Blanc (from the Russian River Valley) and Rombauer Cameros Chardonnay (from fruit sourced where the San Pablo Bay meets the southern end of Napa and Sonoma valleys).
 The single vineyard Talbott Sleepy Hollow Pinot Noir, Denner Dirt Worship Syrah (from Paso Robles) and Louis M Martini Cabernet Sauvignon (from the Napa Valley) were among the red wines enjoyed by members